Rodeo (Lil Nas X and Cardi B song): Background and composition

-Reception
+Critical reception

-"Rodeo" was met with generally positive reviews from music critics.
+Upon its release, "Rodeo" was met with generally positive reviews from music critics.
 Pitchforks Alphonse Pierre wrote that "'Rodeo' hits all the beats of 'Mo Bamba'" (2017), describing the former as "a desperate return to the bulletproof cowboy persona".
 Nina Braca from Spin labelled Cardi B's verse "energetic".
 NPR's Meaghan Garvey called the song "an outlaw banger", noting that it sees Lil Nas X's "cartoon cowboy drawl" return.
 In a review for AllMusic, Fred Thomas wrote that the song gets closest to the "trappy country" formula, with Lil Nas X "affecting his rugged cowboy persona over a banging beat, complete with a dusty drawl and a burning feature from Cardi B".
 Garrett Gravley of Consequence of Sound compared the quality of the backing instrumentals of "Rodeo" to Dick Dale, adding that it "leave[s] a void in the listener that can only be filled by playing [it] again and again".
 Rolling Stones Spanos described the song as a "surefire hit".
 In a mixed review, Erika Marie of HotNewHipHop thought that the song "brings more of a hip hop vibe with Cardi's aggressive rap addition, but with only two verses, there's much to be left for listeners".